DontOMG/AirBNB-Data-engineering-Project/README.md

 Gold (created OBT and also facts and dimensions)

 What i've learned from this project:
-How to connect snowflake with dbt
+How to connect snowflake with dbt,
-Learned jinja SQL
+Learned jinja SQL,
 how to create macros, worked with ephemeral materials and learned to create .yml files
+Created Meta-data driven pipeline